 Don’t worry.
 In most cases, the problem can be resolved quickly.
 We have created a short check list for you.

-Tip: To get started, seek advice from an observatory or an astronomical club.
+Tip: To get started, seek advice from an observatory or an astronomy club.
 There are more than 100 observatories in Germany that look forward to welcoming visitors!
 There you will find experienced amateur astronomers who will have certainly had similar experiences when they started out.
-There is almost certainly a club near to you.
+There is almost certainly a club near you.
 Just take a look here: http://www.astronomie.de/gad/

 As a rule, the resolution of astronomical objects is not limited by your optics, but by the seeing.
 An astronomer uses the term "seeing" to describe the air turbulence that blurs the target object.
 On nights when the stars flicker, through the telescope this flickering will only increase.
 High magnifications are only useful on a handful of nights.
 The distance from the horizon also has an influence on the seeing.
 When the target object is close to the horizon, you need to look through a large amount of atmosphere, which reduces the image quality.
 Toward the zenith, on the other hand, the path of light through the atmosphere is shorter and higher magnifications are possible.
 The following rule of thumb applies: For the Moon and planetary observation, the distance from the horizon should be at least 40 degrees.